ARC module

 # local.d/arc.conf

-# Inline array (simple list)
+# Inline array

 whitelisted_signers_map = ["mailgun.org", "sendgrid.net", "amazonses.com"];

-# File-based map
+# Or file-based map

 whitelisted_signers_map = "file:///etc/rspamd/maps/arc_trusted_signers.map";